mModule/guide_hma/README.md

 # Hide My Applist Guide

-This is just a quick guide to hopefully make it a little easier for people new to Hide My Applist.<br>
+This is a quick guide to hopefully make it a little easier for people new to Hide My Applist.<br>
 <i>Often referred to as <b>HMA</b> and will be referenced as such in the majority of this guide.</i>

 ## Description

-In the simplest terms it aims to stop one app detecting a list of other installed apps.
-Most notably it can often help stop your banking app(s) from detecting if you have any of the apps it considers harmful (ie. is on their apps internal blacklist) - example: the magisk App, or Teamviewer (a bank flagged this as riskware on my device.)
+In the simplest terms it aims to stop one app detecting a list of other installed apps.<br>
+Most notably it can often help stop your banking app(s) from detecting if you have any of the apps it considers harmful. (ie. is on their apps internal blacklist).<br>
+<i>Example: the Magisk App, or Teamviewer (a bank flagged this as riskware on my device).</i>

-In Android 13 Google has added extra protections to prevent Applist detection abuse by apps but its early days and apps have various ways to bypass Android/Google protections...
+In Android 13, Google has added extra protections to prevent Applist detection abuse by apps.<br>
+<i>Early days and apps have various ways to bypass Android/Google protections.</i>

 ## Requirement(s)
 - Magisk